USA Arrival-Departure Record

 What To Do If No One Takes Your I-94 Form Upon Departure

 Failure to turn in your I-94 (or I-94W) when you leave the U.S. can create a serious problem.
 Without this record of your departure, you will be identified in our records as an "overstay."
-Being identified as an overstay means that you will be denied re-entry into the U.S. If you failed to turn in your I-94, please send it -- along with any documentation that proves you left the U.S. -- to:
+Being identified as an overstay means that you will be denied re-entry into the U.S. If you failed to turn in your I-94, do NOT mail your I-94 to the U.S. Embassy or Consulates in Canada.
+Instead, you MUST send it -- along with any documentation that proves you left the U.S. -- to:

 Coleman Data Solutions